Skip to main content

 cluster/member1 tainted

-Then, reschedule will be triggered for the reason of cluster failover, and all replicas will be propagated to member2 cluster, you can see:
+Then, rescheduling will be triggered due to cluster failover, and all replicas will be propagated to member2 cluster, as you can see:

 $ karmadactl --karmada-context karmada-apiserver get deploy foo